cassiogroh/Robofriends/README.md

 </h1>

 <h3 align="center">
-  Web application to check make new hightech friends </br>
+  Web application to make new hightech friends </br>
 </h3>

 <p align="center">Simple and easy way to find new friends using the power of ReactJS!</p>